nickcoutsos/keymap-editor/README.md

     readable format that matches the physical layout of the keyboard.
 Note that these values are now the row and column of the wiring matrix which may be different to use GPIO pins more efficiently.
+* Build status/link: for those relying on GitHub actions to build their keyboard firmware, the editor will now display the most recent build result and provide a link to the results in GitHub.
+It also gets `workflow_run` events in real- time so you can get live progress from within the editor.
+    * It's worth noting that at the time of this writing I had just finished the work on this feature a few hours ago.
+It gets the latest workflow run for the selected branch assuming that you only have one workflow defined for your zmk-config repo.

 ### In Progress